 While Iceland’s winter weather is unpredictable, all the major sites in Reykjavik and the surrounding area are open for business!
 Just don’t be put off by the sun rising at 11 am.
 Trust me, winter in Iceland makes for a magical trip.

 One of Iceland’s most popular attractions is the Blue Lagoon.
 Now you can read all sorts of articles about whether or not the Blue Lagoon is worth the hefty admission fee.
 After all, Iceland has tons of natural spas due to its geographical location.
 I mean, look at all the famous images of this place.
-Hot wonderful water everywhere!
+Hot wonderful water everywhere, meaning there are lots of hidden hotsprings in Iceland waiting for you to explore them!

 Yes, it’s popular.
 Yes, it’s crowded.
 Yes, Iceland has many hot springs at your disposal.
 Hell yes, it’s expensive.
 I can understand why some travelers claim the Blue Lagoon is a big ol’ tourist trap.
 I know I got frustrated waiting in the long line to enter the Lagoon.